 Prizes up to $2,500 may be claimed at a Pennsylvania Lottery retailer.
 Many prizes can be paid immediately if a retailer is able to pay by cash, check or money order.
 If they cannot, please try a different retailer or claim your prize by mail after reviewing the instructions below.

-Certain prizes must be claimed in person at Lottery headquarters in Middletown.
-These include a Powerball® or Mega Millions® jackpot prize; an annuity top or second-level prize for Cash4Life®, or an annuity prize for a Scratch-Off game.
-Claimants of multimillion-dollar prizes are encouraged to call 717-702-8146 to receive additional instructions.
+It’s important to note that certain prizes must be claimed in person at Lottery Headquarters in Middletown.
+These include a Powerball® or Mega Millions® jackpot or top prizes; an annuity top or second-level prize for Cash4Life®, or an annuity prize for a Scratch-Off game.
+For questions about prize claims, please contact our Claims Department, toll-free, at 1-800-692-7481.

 How long until my check arrives?

-Most prize checks will arrive in four to six weeks after your claim has been received at Lottery headquarters and validated, but often less time.
-Some claims submitted in December cannot be processed until January so that prize payments and tax forms will be issued in the same calendar year.
+Most prize checks will arrive in between four and six weeks after your claim has been received at Lottery Headquarters and validated.
+Some claims submitted in December cannot be processed until January, so those prize payments and tax forms will be issued in the same calendar year.

 How long do I have to collect a prize?